Course Outline

 Requirements

-- Familiarity with endpoint protection or monitoring solutions
+- Familiarity with endpoint protection or monitoring tools

 Audience

-- IT and security professionals new to endpoint detection tools for government
+- IT and security professionals beginning their journey with endpoint detection tools

 - Cybersecurity engineers

-- Security personnel in small to mid-sized governmental organizations
+- Security personnel in small to mid-sized government agencies

 Testimonials (4)